 The Borrower(s) and Accommodation Parties, individually or in the aggregate, must have 100% ownership interest in the residence to be improved.

-Borrower(s) under this Program must have clear title to the subject property as outlined in Section 5.06 of this Procedural Manual.
+Borrower(s) under this Program must have clear title to the subject property as evidenced by a title search or title opinion and a copy of the deed.

 Eligible forms of ownership interest include the following: